What Gets Cleaned — and What's Safe

 This is normal on a freshly cleaned or new Mac. macOS caches rebuild as you use your apps — try scanning again after a day of normal use.

-macOS asks for my password — is that normal?
+macOS asks for Full Disk Access or my password — is that normal?

 An app is slow after cleaning